Iraq holds first nationwide election since IS defeat - Journal du Cameroun

 Overall, just under 7,000 candidates are standing and Iraq’s complex system means no single bloc is likely to get anything near a majority in the 329-seat parliament.

-Abadi — a consensus figure who has balanced the US and Iran — is facing two leading challengers to his Victory Alliance.
+Abadi — a consensus figure who has balanced the US and Iran — is facing two leading challengers to his Victory Alliance with closer ties to Tehran.

 Ex-premier Nuri al-Maliki is widely reviled for stirring sectarianism and losing territory to IS, but draws support from hardliners.